a-vyzhlov/a-vyzhlov/README.md

 ### Hi Evgeniy 👋
-The first homework is posted in this repository
+My homework may someday appear in this repository.